imarc/handbook/frontend.markdown

 <section class="intro">
 	<p>
-		This document describes iMarc’s markup and style standards. iMarc is a full service web development and design firm located north of Boston.
+		This document describes iMarc’s markup and style standards.
+		<a href="http://imarc.net">iMarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
 	</p>
-	<a class="button" href="http://imarc.net">Learn more about iMarc</a>
 </section>

 ## Boilerplate